Last updated on September 22, 2025

 As you may know, MTG cards have a casting cost or mana value that determines the amount of mana a spell needs to be put on the stack.
 A mana curve represents how your deck looks based on the overall mana value of the spells in your deck, ranging from low-cost spells to high-cost ones.

-Having a well-balanced mana curve is critical for a deck's consistency and performance.
-Too many high-cost spells can lead to a slow start, while too many low-cost spells might result in running out of steam in the late game or just flooding if you run more lands than the deck would realistically need.
+A well-balanced mana curve is critical for a deck's consistency and performance.
+Too many high-cost spells lead to slow starts, while too many low-cost spells and you run out of steam in the late game or flood if you run more lands than the deck realistically needs.

-Deck builders often aim for a smooth mana curve that allows them to play spells consistently throughout the game.
+You often want to aim for a smooth mana curve that allows you to play spells consistently throughout the game.

 To get an idea of how your mana curve looks, you must first count the number of total cards in your deck to organize them by mana value.